 Best time for wildlife watching

-Throughout June, July, and August, the park’s hearty wildlife flock to the meadows to eat as much as they can before the return of winter.
+The park’s hearty wildlife flock to the meadows to eat as much as they can before the return of winter.
 Therefore, the summer is an ideal time to spot mule deer, bighorn sheep, black bears, and moose in Rocky Mountain.

 For a particularly exciting wildlife watching experience, however, mid-September to mid-October are ideal times to visit the park.
 That’s because the annual elk rut takes place during the early fall, giving you a chance to hear bull elk bugling and fighting to win over potential mates.